arminveres/md-pdf.nvim/README.md

 ## Requirements

-Tested on Windows 10, MacOS 13, and Linux (Fedora Workstation 38)
+> [!WARNING]

-> **Warning**: the plugin currently only recognizes the document being open on Zathura.
+> The plugin currently only recognizes the document being open on Zathura.
+>
+> Tested on Windows 10, MacOS 13, and Linux (Fedora Workstation 38)

 - neovim >= 9, didn't test below that.
 - PDF Viewer, uses `xdg-open` on Linux, `open` on Mac and `powershell` on Windows